jadecobra/python_tdd_exercises/source/classes.rst

 ----

-How to View the Attributes and Methods of a Class
+How to View the attributes and methods of a Class
 --------------------------------------------------

 To view what ``attributes`` and ``methods`` are defined for any object I can call ``dir`` on the object.
 The ``dir`` :doc:`method <functions>` returns a :doc:`list </data structures: lists>` that contains the names of all attributes and :doc:`methods <functions>` in the class